mericsoft/mericblog/README.md

 # mericblog
-this apps a simple blog feed  chrome apps example  based php and ajax the feeds is coming from blog.meriecegitim.com if you don't have any experience on chrome apps, please fallow the steps below after downloading or cloning the package.
+this app is a simple blog feed  chrome apps example  based php and ajax the feeds is coming from blog.mericegitim.com if you don't have any experience on chrome apps, please fallow the steps below after downloading or cloning the package.

 1) open a new tab and write chrome://flags